Building Intellectual Property Infrastructure Along China's Belt and Road

 One new initiative that has not received much scholarly and policy attention from intellectual property commentators concerns the slowly emerging "One Belt, One Road" Initiative, which has now been officially translated as the Belt and Road Initiative (BRI).
 Launched in fall 2013, this initiative aims to promote global and regional connectivity through two distinct routes: the land-based Silk Road Economic Belt and the sea-based 21st-century Maritime Silk Road.

-Written for the "Development of Intellectual Property Law in Asia" Symposium, this Article aims to introduce the BRI to intellectual property literature.
-It begins by documenting the recent changes to China’s approach toward international intellectual property norm setting.
-Recognizing the key analytical challenges concerning the BRI, the article then outlines five sets of inquiries that could help enhance our understanding of the BRI.
-Pointing out that this initiative has not developed much in the intellectual property area, the article makes salient the opportunity to shape the future of the initiative in the intellectual property area.
+Written for the "Development of Intellectual Property Law in Asia" Symposium, this article aims to introduce the BRI to intellectual property literature.
+It begins by documenting the recent changes to China's approach toward international intellectual property norm setting.
+Recognizing the key analytical challenges concerning the BRI, the article then outlines five sets of inquiries that could help enhance our understanding of the initiative.
+It points out that the lack of development of this initiative in the intellectual property area has presented a rare opportunity to shape the BRI's future in this area.

-The second half of the article takes advantage of this opportunity to explore the plausible developments of the BRI in six distinct areas of cooperation: substantive standards, procedural arrangements, cross-border enforcement, dispute resolution, technical cooperation and market aggregation.
+In view of this opportunity, the second half of the article examines six distinct areas of potential cooperation: substantive standards, procedural arrangements, cross-border enforcement, dispute resolution, technical cooperation and market aggregation.
 Focusing on each area in turn, the discussion highlights some of the BRI's potential constructive possibilities.
-The Article concludes by briefly identifying three distinct camps that have very different views on the prospects and perils of the BRI.
+The Article concludes by briefly identifying three distinct camps that subscribe to very different views on the initiative's prospects and perils.